bloominstituteoftechnology/node-api3-project/README.md

 * Use `create-react-app` to create an application inside the root folder, name it `client`.
 * From the React application connect to the `/api/users` endpoint in the API and show the list of users.
-* Add functionality required to show the details of a user, including their posts, when clicking on a user name on the list.
+* Add functionality to show the details of a user, including their posts, when clicking a user name in the list.
 Use React Router to navigate to a `/users/:id` route to show the user details.
 * Add styling!